parikshitpagare/parikshitpagare/README.md

 # Hi, I am Parikshit 👋

-I am an Embedded Systems Developer who believes technology can really create a difference in quality of life.
+I am an Electronics Engineer currently focusing on Embedded Software.
+I believe technology can really create a difference in quality of life.
+I am passionate about my work just like anyone else but my passion comes from a mindset of creating a better world.

 The projects and other related work on my profile have been developed from scratch applying my knowledge and skills.
-I am passionate about my work just like anyone else but my passion comes from a mindset of creating a better world.

 # Interests

 ![Badge](https://img.shields.io/badge/Embedded_Systems-1f6feb?style=for-the-badge)
 ![Badge](https://img.shields.io/badge/Machine_Learning-orange?style=for-the-badge)

-- Currently I am into programming Microcontrollers and developing Embedded Systems.
+- Embedded Software
+- Automotive Embedded System
-- I also have interest in Machine Learning and Artificial Intelligence.
+- Machine Learning and Artificial Intelligence.

-# What can I do?
-- I have working knowledge of interfacing micro-controllers with various sensors, displays and motors.

-### Skills and Knowledge
+# Skills and Experience

-> ***I am constantly learning and updating because we learn something new everyday.***
+> *I am constantly learning and updating because we learn something new everyday.*

+- I have hands on experience with interfacing micro-controllers like ARM Cortex M4 based STM32, AVR and Arduino with various sensors, inputs, displays and motors.

+### Tools and Technologies

+### Skills Summary

 <details>
-<summary>Click to know about my skills</summary>
+<summary> Click here for complete summary of my skills </summary>

 #### Micro-controllers
 - ARM Cortex M4 based STM32